 Broadly speaking, sickness absence from work is absence that is attributed to sickness by the employee and accepted as such by the employer.
 In the current Coronavirus context it appears that sickness absence will cover employees:

 - who test positive for the virus; and

 - employees who are shielding, and

 - those who self-isolate because they are following government advice or have been required to by the NHS test and tracing service.
 Employees can now also apply for online isolation notes.

 Employees who are shielding, and those following government self-isolation advice, are therefore likely to be on sick leave even if they have no symptoms, depending on the circumstances.

 Self-isolation means staying at home and avoiding contact with other people in accordance with government advice.
-Employees with symptoms, those who have been in close contact with a coronavirus-infected person in the UK, or who have travelled to an affected area abroad may need to do this for 14 days to limit infection.
-Those with symptoms should also apply for a test.
+Employees with symptoms should apply for a test.
+Those who have been in close contact with a Coronavirus-infected person in the UK must self-isolate for 14 days to limit infection.
+From 15 June, those who have travelled abroad may be required to self-isolate for 14 days on their return to the UK (see the Government website for more information).

 The term 'self-isolation' is used generically and would also cover those doing so as a precaution following more distant contact with an infected person.
 Statutory sick pay (SSP) is payable to those with symptoms or who self-isolate on government advice.
 Following emergency government legislation, this should now start on day one in Coronavirus cases rather than after the usual first three days.
 More information is available on the government website.

 DISCLAIMER: The materials provided here are for general information purposes and do not constitute legal or other professional advice.
 While the information is considered to be true and correct at the date of publication, changes in circumstances may impact the accuracy and validity of the information.
 The CIPD is not responsible for any errors or omissions, or for any action or decision taken as a result of using the guidance.
 You should consult the government website for the very latest information or contact a professional adviser for legal or other advice where appropriate.